ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 ---
-name: Onboarding internal
+name: Onboard internal
 about: For onboarding new employees and interns
-title: "Onboarding [FULL NAME]"
+title: "Onboard [FULL NAME]"
 labels: internal
 ---